Gene Simmons And Katey Sagal: Inside Their Surprising ‘70s Love Affair

 — Katey Sagal (@KateySagal) March 17, 2017

 This is not the first time Katey has talked about her relationship with Gene Simmons, but it is by far the most detail she has ever given about it.
 She previously talked about her tryst with Gene Simmons on the Howard Stern Show in 2012.
-According to the KISS Asylum website, Katey revealed that Gene Simmons was “instrumental in helping me,” and she admitted that she has sex with the KISS rocker after Stern relentlessly grilled her on the subject.
+According to the KISS Asylum website, Katey revealed that Gene Simmons was “instrumental in helping me,” and she admitted that she had sex with the KISS rocker after Stern relentlessly grilled her on the subject.
 But she stopped short of saying she was ever in love with Gene.

 “He really noticed my talent,” Sagal said of Simmons.
 “I didn’t fall in love with him but I had a big crush on him.”